 If you’re thinking of revamping your assortment (which you should be doing consistently), you need to know which brands are doing well in each category for your top competitors.
-Some retailers choose to do this manually, but for retailers who don’t consider that time consuming task to be fun, there are always third party solutions to help with competitive monitoring and analytics.
+Some retailers choose to do this manually, but for retailers who recognize that as too time-consuming, there are third-party solutions to help with competitive monitoring and analytics.

 The data you collect transforms your assortment planning from art into science.
-Art is subjective and science is based on cold hard facts.
+Generally, art is subjective and science is fact-based.
 Having a concrete strategy for collecting and analyzing competitor data is the first step toward having an optimized assortment.

 The kind of data that will help retailers find potential new product opportunities is called longitudinal data, which tracks the same information for a sample of products across different points in time.
 It is a comprehensive way to measure whether a product is worth carrying or not.
-You’ll need current trends, but also historical inventory trends.
-The brand or sub category could be popular right now, but it may be on the down swing.
-If you go back through the data, you’ll have a better idea of its volatility.
-Why subject your team to the work of introducing a new product, if it’s going to be a rocky experience and ultimately not be worth the effort?
+You’ll need current trends but also historical inventory trends.
+The brand or subcategory could be popular right now, but it may be on the downswing.
+Going back through the data gives a better idea of its volatility.
+Why subject your team to the work of rolling out a new product if it’s going to be a rocky experience and ultimately not worthwhile?

 Once you have competitive data, you’ll need to analyze it depending on your specific context.
 You can’t sell everything to everyone, so ask yourself what products and categories make sense with your established brand identity.
-If Forever 21 all of a sudden introduced a couture line with prices in the thousands, that simply wouldn’t make sense with who they’ve worked so hard to become.
+If Forever 21 suddenly introduced a couture line with prices in the thousands, that simply wouldn’t jive with what they’ve worked so hard to become.
 Don’t add a product line just because others are doing it.

 Discover the assortment gaps between you and your competitors.
 Find out where they are lacking.
-There could be white spaces in terms of product category, brand, or price tier gaps that you could be filling.
-You could be creating your own category and solidifying your retail legacy.
-But remember to focus, even mega retailers, like Walmart, know that there are logical limits to what they can carry.
-It’s a matter of having deep customer preference knowledge and mixing that with competitor data on the categories you’re interested in trying out.
+There could be white spaces in terms of product category, brand, or price tier that you could be filling.
+You could create your own category and solidify your retail legacy.
+But remember to focus—even mega retailers like Walmart know that there are logical limits to what they can carry.
+It’s a matter of having deep customer preference knowledge and combining that with competitor data on the categories you’re interested in trying out.

 Another way of looking at it is monitoring the products competitors are adding to their assortments.
-If there’s a sharp increase in products in certain categories, that can tell you that maybe they’re aiming to steal market share or want to become the go-to source for those items.
-It could be that they’ve seen massive success with products if you’ve noticed them adding more and more to those categories over time.
+If there’s a sharp increase in products in certain categories, that can tell you they might be aiming to steal market share or want to become the go-to source for those items.
+It could be that they’ve seen massive success with certain products, if you’ve noticed them adding more and more to those categories over time.
 That could be the signal you need to add those categories or items in order to not be muscled out by competitors.
-But still make your decisions based on your desired margins.
-It doesn’t make sense to add certain products to your assortment and knowing which ones those are saves headaches down the road.
+Still, make your decisions based on your desired margins.
+It doesn’t make sense to add some items to your assortment, and knowing which ones those are saves headaches down the road.

 Keeping your assortment fresh and on the forefront of your industry means analyzing data often and jumping at good opportunities as they arise.
 This requires a proactive approach, as well as an in-depth understanding of demand patterns and historical data.

-Assortment planning gets major retailers ahead because they’re no longer reacting to the market, they’re driving it.
-Sure, that means making some mistakes along the way, as not all new products are bound to be successful.
-But that’s ok because there’s no such thing as a reward without a risk.
+Assortment planning gets major retailers ahead because they’re no longer reacting to the market—they’re driving it.
+Sure, that means making some mistakes along the way, since not all new products are bound to be successful.
+But that’s okay, because there’s no such thing as reward without risk.

-Planning out your assortment is a very individual process because no two companies operate exactly the same.
+Planning out your assortment is a very individual process because no two companies operate exactly alike.
 And that’s precisely why you need accurate and timely data.
 Otherwise, you’re just left with your intuition.
 No matter how many years of retail you have under your belt, your gut is not the most effective when it comes to choosing what to stock.
-Only assortment analytics will remove natural biases that we all have and allow you to make better decisions, faster.
+Only assortment analytics will remove natural biases that everyone has and allow you to make better decisions, faster.

-Effective assortment planning creates an environment that fosters better communication across your team and extends out to your suppliers as well.
-When you have a well thought out vision (that’s backed by data!) of what you want to carry and what you want to get rid of, there will be much more clarity and transparency across your team.
+Effective assortment planning creates an environment that fosters better communication across your team and extends to your suppliers as well.
+When you have a thought-out vision (backed by data!) of what you want to carry and what you want to get rid of, there will be much more clarity and transparency across your team.